Computation of the taut, the veering and the Teichm\"uller polynomials: Structures associated to a transverse taut triangulation

 \subsection{Boundary track}

 An object which is strictly related to the horizontal branched surface is the \emph{boundary track}.
-To define it, it is necessary to view the manifold $M$ with a transverse taut triangulation $(\mathcal{T}, \alpha)$ in the compact model. \begin{definition} Let $(\mathcal{T}, \alpha)$ be a transverse taut triangulation of a 3-manifold $M$.
+To define it, it is necessary to view the manifold $M$ with a transverse taut triangulation $(\mathcal{T}, \alpha)$ in the compact model.
+More information on the boundary track can be found in \cite[Section 2]{explicit_angle}. \begin{definition} Let $(\mathcal{T}, \alpha)$ be a (truncated) transverse taut triangulation of a (compact) 3-manifold~$M$.
 Denote by $\mathcal{B}$ the horizontal branched surface for $(\mathcal{T}, \alpha)$.
-The \emph{boundary track} $\beta$ of $(\mathcal{T}, \alpha)$ is the intersection $\mathcal{B} \cap \partial M$. \end{definition} In Figure \ref{fig:boundary_train_track} we present a local picture of a boundary train track around one of its switches.
+The \emph{boundary track} $\beta$ of $(\mathcal{T}, \alpha)$ is the intersection $\mathcal{B} \cap \partial M$. \end{definition} In Figure \ref{fig:boundary_train_track} we present a local picture of a boundary track around one of its switches.
 A global picture of the boundary track for the veering triangulation \texttt{cPcbbbiht\_12} of the figure eight knot complement is presented in Figure~\ref{fig:boundary_torus_m004}.

 Each edge of $\mathcal{T}$ has two endpoints.
 Therefore for every $e \in E$ the boundary track $\beta$ has two switches of the same degree that can be labelled with~$e$.
-Each triangle $f \in F$ has three arcs around its corners (see Figure~\ref{fig:cooriented_triangle}).
+Each triangle $f \in F$ has three arcs around its corners; see Figure~\ref{fig:cooriented_triangle}.
 These corner arcs are in a bijective correspondence with the branches of $\beta$.
 Therefore for every $f \in F$ the track $\beta$ has three branches that we label with~$f$.
-If~$M$ has $b \geq 1$ boundary components $T_1, \ldots, T_b$, then $\beta$ is a disjoint union of train tracks $\beta_1, \ldots, \beta_b$ in boundary tori $T_1, \ldots, T_b$, respectively.
+If~$M$ has $b \geq 1$ boundary components $T_1, \ldots, T_b$, then~$\beta$ is a disjoint union of train tracks $\beta_1, \ldots, \beta_b$ in boundary tori $T_1, \ldots, T_b$, respectively.